bkaplan-github/bulleted-list/README.md

 Simply select the number of bullets using the slider at the top, and type in the bullet text in the inputs below.
 Then set the rendering options.
 Options are:

 #### Padding
-Padding around the content area.
+Padding around the content block.

 #### Alignment
 Controls the horizontal alignment of the list if none of the list items wrap.